rillyy/rillyy/README.md

+## this is me.profiley!
-## me.profiley!
-Informatics Student with Interests in Data, Systems n Growin' Ups 👋
+## Informatics Student with Interests in Data, Systems n Growin' Ups 👋

 <!--
 **rillyy/rillyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.